variousauthors/the-valley/NEXTSTEPS.md

        8 so we give them back hl with 00001000 then when they want the bottom left we write back to that address like 00001001 or something... think about it
-     - [ ] remove the old meta tile attributes table
+     - [x] remove the old meta tile attributes table
-   - [ ] defined a helper getCurrentMapTilesetAttributed near getCurrentMapTileset
+     - [x] use the new tile attributes
-     just by like adding 16 to the address :D
+   - [x] defined a helper getCurrentMapTilesetAttributed near getCurrentMapTileset just by like adding 16 to the address :D
    - [ ] could also use this as a chance to experiment with color, have a getCurrentMapTilesetPalettes and assign each tile a per map palette